thinktandem/thinktandem.io/src/content/articles/legacy-drupal-lando.md

 What is the Compose Service in Lando?
 ------------------------------------

 As the [documentation states](https://docs.lando.dev/config/compose.html#compose), this is a "catch all" service for something that does not exist in Lando.
-This service basically allows us to utilize the Docker Compose architecture directly.
+This service basically allows us to utilize the [Docker Compose](https://docs.docker.com/compose/) architecture directly.
 What this all means is we can use any docker image we want within Lando.
-The opens the door to utilizing legacy versions of PHP, Apache, MySQL, etc.  So let's jump in and see how this all works.
+This opens the door to utilizing legacy versions of PHP, Apache, MySQL, etc.  So let's jump in and see how this all works.

 Finding the right Docker Images
 --------------------------------